joeferner/redis-commander/README.md

 known issues with Kubernetes:

-* using REDIS_HOSTS instead of the correct REDIS_HOST will not work on a password protected redis db
+* using REDIS_HOSTS works only with a password-less redis db.
+You must specify REDIS_HOST on a password protected redis db

 ## OpenShift V3